bnadlerjr/lein-compojure/README.md

 1. `lein deploy clojars`

 ## TODO:
-* HTTP Basic Auth by default
-* investigate how mount could fit in
 * optional postgresql support w/ migrations
 * optional cljs support
-* handler tests should demo HTTP Basic login
+* is it worth it to attach REPL to running server? can it be automated w/ a lein alias?
+* investigate how mount could fit in

 ## License